rondon23/rondon23/README.md

 ### :punch: About
-> Graduated in Mechatronics Engineering, working in Web systems development.
+> Graduated in Control Systems Engineering, working in Web systems development.
 Currently works as a .NET developer, working with systems with the MVC architecture, Razor, WebForms and Asp.Net core.
 It studies modern development technologies and tools such as Vue js, Angular and React and techniques for applying artificial intelligence and machine learning using Phyton, R and Scala for the analysis of large databases.

 ### :zap: Technologies & Skills
 * Front-end development using **Angular, React, Vue, JavaScript, SASS, Less, CSS3, HTML5**
-* Backend development using **Node.js, PHP, ASP.NET C#**
+* Backend development using **Node.js, Golang, ASP.NET C#**
 * Mobile application development using **React Native** and **Flutter**
 * Creating scalable cloud architecture using **AWS** and **Azure**

 ### :mortar_board: Education
-* Mechatronics Engineering (2019) - UCDB - Catholic University Dom Bosco
+* BSc.
+Control Systems Engineering (2019) - UCDB - Catholic University Dom Bosco
-* Post Graduation Diploma in Artificial Intelligence and Machine Learning (2020 - 2021) - PUC Minas - Pontifical Catholic University of Minas Gerais
+* Graduate Degree in Artificial Intelligence and Machine Learning (2020 - 2021) - PUC Minas - Pontifical Catholic University of Minas Gerais
-* Master in Computer Science (2020 - Present) - UFMS - Federal University of Mato Grosso do Sul
+* Masters Degree in Computer Science (2022 - Present) - UFMS - Federal University of Mato Grosso do Sul

 <!--
 **rondon23/rondon23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.